Asset Management Policy

 Asset management refers to systematic and coordinated activities and practices through which the University optimally and sustainably manages its assets and asset systems, their associated performance, risks and costs over their lifecycles for the purpose of achieving the organisational strategic objectives.

-Asset management plan refers to a documented plan established by the asset owner that details current assets, including critical and specialised assets, the condition of such assets and the replacement and maintenance programmes planned to ensure required assets remain fit for purpose, identifies asset managers responsible for the operation and management of the scheduled assets and contains the asset lifecycle information, including future asset acquisition requirements, necessary to support the development of the annual Capital Expenditure Plan.
+Asset management plan refers to a documented plan established by the asset owner that details current assets, including critical and specialised assets, the condition of such assets and the replacement and maintenance programmes planned to ensure required assets remain fit for purpose.
+It also identifies the asset managers responsible for the operation and management of the scheduled assets and contains the asset lifecycle information, including future asset acquisition requirements necessary to support the Long Term Financial Plan (LTFP), annual Capital Expenditure Plan and Sustainability Strategy.

 Asset managers are those responsible for the operation and management of an asset over the lifecycle of the asset.